InnovatingAI/AutoMind/README.md

 AutoMind revolutionizes LLM-driven data science automation by overcoming rigid workflows with three breakthroughs:

 🔍 **Expert Knowledge Base**
 Aggregates human expertise from 455 Kaggle competitions (3,237 top solutions) and top-tier research papers via intelligent hierarchical labeling.

-🌳 **Agentic Knowledge Tree Search**
+> Note: Solutions from the same task as the test task will be identified and discarded after knowledge recall to to **prevent the agent from plagiarism**.

 Dynamically explores solutions through drafting/improving/debugging cycles, generating validated plan-code-metric nodes.

 ⌨️ **Self-Adaptive Coding**